Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Idaho, Wyoming, South Dakota, and Nevada.

-Habitat: Shrub-steppe to dry, open areas at mid-elevations, often in lithosol
+Habitat: Sagebrush desert to dry, open areas at middle elevations, often in lithosol.

 Conservation Status: Not of concern

 Dwarf, short-lived perennial with numerous naked stolons about 1.5 dm. long tipped with a tuft of tiny leaf buds, nearly prostrate.

 Linear, 1-3 cm. long, up to 2 mm. wide.